Specialist Digital Health Workforce Census

 How long does it take to complete the Census?

-In 2026, we will be introducing a modified Census that allows you to answer as few or as many questions as you want.
+In 2026, we introduced a modified Census that allows you to answer as few or as many questions as you want.
 The minimal data Census will take less than 5 minutes to complete.
-The standard Census, where you provide more detailed answers for the main domains in the Census will take 15 minutes to complete.
+The standard Census, where you provide more detailed answers for the main domains in the Census will take 10-15 minutes to complete.
 And if you elect to answer the additional sections, this will be an additional 5-7 minutes per section.

 What are the additional sections?